getify/You-Dont-Know-JS/get-started/ch2.md

     console.log(`Hello, ${ myName }!`);
 }

-greeting("Kyle");
-// Hello, Kyle!
+greeting("Kyle");   // Hello, Kyle!
 ```

 In this snippet, `myName` is called a parameter, which acts as a local variable inside the function.
 Functions can be defined to receive any number of parameters, from none upward, as you see fit.
-Each parameter is assigned the argument value that you pass in that position (`"Kyle"`, here) of the function call.
+Each parameter is assigned the argument value that you pass in that position (`"Kyle"`, here) of the call.

 Functions also can return values using the `return` keyword: